ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 1. Run contextual validation checks on block against Self

-1. Update cummulative data members
+1. Update cumulative data members
     - Add block to end of `self.blocks`
     - Add hash to `height_by_hash`
     - for each `transaction` in `block`